nxbt/dungeon-game/README.md

 * refactor speed and friction
 * make guide path to his location
 * implement deltaTime (tried to do this but there are some issues)
+* stationary characters path to where they're standing
+* player can't be pushed

 ##TODO low priority (within a month or two?):
 * continue adding procedural room decoration